Shadoof: History

-One theory states that the shadoof was invented in prehistoric times in Mesopotamia as early as the time of Sargon of Akkad (around 24th and 23rd centuries BCE).
+One theory states that the shadoof was invented in Mesopotamia as early as the time of Sargon of Akkad (around 24th and 23rd centuries BCE).
 The earliest evidence of this technology is a cylindrical seal with a depiction of a shadoof dating back to about 2200 BCE.
 Then, it is believed that the Minoans adopted this technology; evidence suggests the use of shadoofs as early as around 2100–1600 BCE.
 The shadoof appeared in Upper Egypt sometime after 2000 BC, most likely during the 18th Dynasty.
 Around the same time, the shadoof reached China.

 Some historians believe the Egyptians were the original inventors of the shadoof.
 The theory states that the shadoof originated along the Nile, using tomb drawings illustrating shadoofs at Thebes dating from 1250 BCE as evidence.

 An alternative origin theory states that shadoof originated from India around the same time as in Mesopotamia.
 This theory owes to the fact that the shadoof was well spread in India; however, there is little to no other evidence that makes this theory any stronger.

 It is still used in many areas of Africa and Asia and is very common in rural areas of India and Pakistan, such as the Bhojpuri belt of the Ganges plain.
 In Europe, they remain common in countries like Ukraine, Belarus, Poland and Germany.
 In the Great Hungarian Plain they are considered a symbol of the region.